-After collecting the data we needed to display it in a meaningful way.
-The UX team started by visualizing the data using Tableau and validating the concepts with key stakeholders.
-Through iterative presentations we were able to curate a proprietary dashboard for Walmart executives to access in order to make insightful descisions about staffing and store layouts affected by dwell times and seasonality.
+After collecting the data, we needed to display it in a meaningful way.
+The MVP solution was to present the data in Tableau and validate the concepts with key stakeholders.
+Through several iterations, we designed a proprietary dashboard for post-MVP.
+This allowed Walmart executives to access the data in real-time to make insightful decisions about staffing and store layouts affected by dwell times and seasonality.

-Through the process we were able to create a pattern library and high resolution prototypes to start a full development lifecycle for a dashboard as a deliverable to the Walmart executive team.Back to top
+During the process we were able to create a pattern library and high resolution prototypes to start a full development lifecycle for a dashboard as a deliverable to the Walmart executive team.Back to top